 Reading was also popular in the 19th century.
-In 1841 Edgar Allen Poe published the first detective story The Murders In The Rue Morgue.
+In 1841 Edgar Allan Poe published the first detective story The Murders In The Rue Morgue.
 The first Sherlock Holmes story A Study in Scarlet was published in 1887 by Arthur Conan Doyle.

 Many middle class Victorians enjoyed musical evenings when they gathered around a piano and sang.

 In the 19th century going to the seaside was very popular with those who could afford it.
 The first pleasure pier was built at Brighton in 1823 and soon they appeared at seaside resorts across Britain.

 In the late 19th century religion was still an important part of middle class life and most well to do people went to church on Sunday.
 However in 1881 a survey showed only about 1/3 of the total population of Britain was at church on a given Sunday.
 By 1900 organised religion was in decline.

 In the late 19th century jobs for middle class women were becoming more common.
 In 1874 the first successful typewriter went on sale and the telephone was invented in 1876.
 These two new inventions meant more job opportunities for women.

-From 1865 Elizabeth Garrett Anderson (1836-1917) became the first woman to qualify as a doctor in England.
+In 1865 Elizabeth Garrett Anderson (1836-1917) became the first woman to qualify as a doctor in England.
 Elizabeth also became the first woman in Britain to become mayor of a town (Aldeburgh) in 1908.
 The first woman in Britain to qualify as a dentist was Lilian Lindsay in 1895.
 The first woman to qualify as an architect in Britain was Ethel Charles in 1898.